RainCloudPlots/RainCloudPlots/README.md

 You can read more about RainCloud plots in the following blog posts:

 * The original [Introducing RainCloud Plots](https://micahallen.org/2018/03/15/introducing-raincloud-plots/) post by [Micah Allen](https://micahallen.org/) in March 2018.
-* A great [summary of our preprint](https://prelights.biologists.com/highlights/raincloud-plots-multi-platform-tool-robust-data-visualization/) is at [Prelights](https://prelights.biologists.com/), an inititative to showcase the best preprints in the biological sciences.
+* A great [summary of our preprint](https://prelights.biologists.com/highlights/raincloud-plots-multi-platform-tool-robust-data-visualization/) is at [Prelights](https://prelights.biologists.com/), an initiative to showcase the best preprints in the biological sciences.
 * Raincloud Plots were included in [Helena Jambor's](https://helenajambor.wordpress.com/) blog post ["Pick'n'mix plots"](https://helenajambor.wordpress.com/2018/08/28/pick-n-mix-plots/) which compares a few different visualisation types.

 ## Installing and running on your local machine